Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Predator Calls

-One of the best ways to lure bobcats is by using calls from distressed animals.
+One of the best ways to lure bobcats is by using a distress call.
 Use short and intermittent calls to get the attention of bobcats.
-Calls of distressed rabbits have proven to be effective to get the attention of bobcats as they are always looking for an easy meal.
-You can also use calls of cottontails, jackrabbits, snowshoe hares, and other birds.
+Rabbit distress sounds have proven to be effective in getting the attention of bobcats as they are always looking for an easy meal.
+You can also use a variety of calls from cottontail rabbits, jackrabbits, snowshoe hares, and other birds.

-After making the call, remain quiet, sit still, just move your eyes to scan the area, and avoid making any movements.
-Quietly scan the area using binoculars or spotting scopes for any sign of movement.
+After making the call, bobcat callers should remain quiet, sit still, just move their eyes to scan the hunting area, and avoid making any movements.
+Quietly scan the open fields using binoculars or spotting scopes for any sign of movement.
 Just know that the bobcat is stalking you when it decides to respond to your call as it usually stalks its prey.
 It will avoid detection as it creeps toward the call to spot the animal making the call.

 A mature bobcat will not rush to a distressed call and won’t reveal itself until it feels completely safe.
-The moaning of a female bobcat in heat will increase the chances of a male bobcat showing up quickly.
+The moaning of a female bobcat during the mating season will increase the chances of a male bobcat showing up quickly.
 You can read a review of the best predator calls from this link.

 3. Hunting Partner